watir/watir-rspec/README.md

 * No need to open the browser in your each test manually.
 * Easily test for asynchronous events by using `#within` matchers.
 * Easily test that something stays the same within some period by using `#during` matchers.
-* Get nice html reports with links to automatic screenshots and other files generated during test.
+* Get nice html reports with links to html, screenshots and other files generated during test.

 ## Installation